allianceauth/allianceauth/README.md

     auth | user | alliance_member ( Added auto by auth when a member is verified )
     auth | user | group_management ( Access to add members to groups within the alliance )
     auth | user | human_resources ( Corp only access to view applications )
-    auth | user | jabber_broadcast ( Access to broadcast a message over jabber to specific groups or all) auth | user | blue_member ( Auto Added to people who register has a blue when adding api key) auth | user | corp_stats ( View basic corp auth stats *who is authed etc*) auth | user | timer_management ( Access to create and remove timers)
+    auth | user | jabber_broadcast ( Access to broadcast a message over jabber to own groups) auth | user | jabber_broadcast_all ( Can choose from all groups and the 'all' option when broadcasting) auth | user | blue_member ( Auto Added to people who register has a blue when adding api key) auth | user | corp_stats ( View basic corp auth stats *who is authed etc*) auth | user | timer_management ( Access to create and remove timers)